mercadopago/devsite-docs/guides/in-person-payments/qr-code/stores-pos.en.md

 Learn more with our [API Reference](https://www.mercadopago.com.ar/developers/en/reference/pos/_pos/post/).

+> WARNING
+>
+> IMPORTANT
+>
+> As of April 20, 2021, Point of sales can not be created without an assigned store.

 Once Point of Sale is created, you’ll be able to see the QR files in the _Response_ section, along with other relevant data.